FachschaftIuE/TimeTableParser/QuickStart.md

 ## Usage
 * Windows
     1. Run TTP.exe in  release/vX-X-X/.
+Hint: You might need to unzip it first.
     2. Add Timetables that are going to be parsed.
     3. Adjust settings to your liking.
     4. Read and agree to Terms of Service.